-If an estate or trust has income subject to Arizona tax, the fiduciary, or fiduciaries, must file a return when any of the following apply:
+The fiduciary, or fiduciaries, must file a return for a trust or estate if either of the following apply:

-- 1. The estate's Arizona taxable income for the tax year is \$1,000 or more. - 2.
-The trust's Arizona taxable income for the tax year is \$100 or more. - 3.
-The estate's or trust's gross income for the tax year is \$5,000 or more, regardless of the amount of the taxable income.
+- 1. The estate or trust has any Arizona taxable income for the tax year. - 2.
+The estate's or trust's gross income for the tax year is \$5,000 or more, regardless of the amount of the Arizona taxable income.